 - Spikes of pink to lavender, pea-like flower clusters in mid summer to early fall

 - Velvety hair covers the stems and tri-lobed, compound leaves

 Seeds are held in hairy pods and are dispersed by sticking to the fur of animals.

 Showy Tick Trefoil Growing and Maintenance Tips

 Grows in well-drained soils in full sun.
 Highly adaptable and may take over small gardens.
 Naturally found in open woods, rocky or sandy prairies, roadsides, along railroads and waste places.
-Established plants are very drought tolerant due to deep taproots.
+Established plants are very drought-tolerant due to deep taproots.